-2. An output file that displays three of your variables in frequency tables
+- 1. Your program - 2.
+The output that displays three of your variables in frequency tables - 3.
+A few sentences describing the frequency tables.

 Data Management

 Examining frequency distributions for each of your variables is the key to further guiding the decision making involved in quantitative research.